A nonconservative kinetic framework for a closed-market society subject to shock events: Society under shock events

 It is worth noting that the above choice for the external force field in terms of a Gaussian function represents just the first possibility for modeling shock events that impact a socio-economic system.
 Specifically, the selection of the Gaussian shape is primarily driven by its distinctive characteristics, such as the occurrence of peaks at a specific time, the intensity, and the time duration.

-Some analytical considerations are here required regarding the selection of non-conservative parameter shapes, i.e. proliferative/destructive rates $\eta_{hk}(t)$, for $h,k \in {1, 2,\dots, n}$, and external force field $\mathbf{F}[\mathbf{f}](t)$.
+Some analytical considerations are here required regarding the selection of nonconservative parameter shapes, i.e. proliferative/destructive rates $\eta_{hk}(t)$, for $h,k \in \{1, 2,\dots, n\}$, and the external force field $\mathbf{F}[\mathbf{f}](t)$.
 If a slow shock \eqref{shock1} occurs, the assumptions of Theorem \ref{thm1} are satisfied; then, given an initial data $\mathbf{f}^0\in\left(\mathbb{R}^+\right)^n$, there exists a unique and positive solution, locally in time.
 Indeed, the slow shock \eqref{shock1} is modeled by continuous functions, regular enough for Theorem \ref{thm1}.
 Conversely, if a sudden shock \eqref{shock2} occurs, the situation is slightly different.
-In this latter case, in fact, the coefficients $\lambda_{i}(t)$ are modeled by non-continuous functions, due to the presence of the indicator function $\mathbf{I}_{\{t\geq\nu\}}$.
+In this latter case, in fact, the coefficients $\lambda_{i}(t)$ are modeled by noncontinuous functions, due to the presence of the indicator function $\mathbf{I}_{\{t\geq\nu\}}$.
 Therefore, the results of Theorem \ref{thm1} do not apply in this case.
-Anyway, due to the choice of coefficients $\lambda_{i}(t)$, for $i \in \{1, 2, \dots, n\}$, and expression of proliferative/destructive rates \eqref{ParsMu1} and \eqref{ParsMu2} we can, at least, conclude that there exists a solution, locally in time, by using some standard results of theory of ordinary differential equations, such as Carath\'eodory's theorem (see \cite{coddington2012introduction} for details).
+Anyway, due to the choice of coefficients $\lambda_{i}(t)$, for $i \in \{1, 2, \dots, n\}$, and the expression of proliferative/destructive rates \eqref{ParsMu1} and \eqref{ParsMu2} we can, at least, conclude that there exists a solution, locally in time, by using some standard results of theory of ordinary differential equations, such as Carath\'eodory's theorem (see \cite{coddington2012introduction} for details).
 Indeed, all coefficients of equation \eqref{eqkin} are bounded by measurable functions for each fixed time $t>0$.
-It's important to emphasize that in the case of a sudden shock, the uniqueness of the solution is not guaranteed in general.
+It is worth emphasizing that in the case of a sudden shock, the uniqueness of the solution is not guaranteed in general.
 Nevertheless, the solution remains positive due to the structure of the kinetic system \eqref{eqkin} itself.